telekom/testerra/README.md

-# testerra
+# Testerra
-testerra is an open source test automation library for web frontend testing.
+Testerra is an open source test automation library for web frontend testing.
 It provides a tool suite for many use cases: a base API for Page Object Pattern (including responsive layouts) and GuiElements (smarter WebElements (Selenium)), enhanced reporting functionality, a utility collection and some additional helpful modules.